adobe/unity-acpcore/README.md

 `{Project}/Assets/Plugins/{Platform}`

+## Installation

-## Building the ACPCore Unity Package
+#### Building the ACPCore Unity Package
 1. Clone the current repository.
-2. In the root directory, run the following command to build the ACPCore Unity package in bin -> build_temp -> ACPCore-1.0.0-Unity -> ACPCore folder:
+2. In the root directory, run the following command to build the ACPCore Unity package:
     `make release`
-3. Import `ACPCore.unitypackage` via Assets-Import Package.
+3. In the Unity project, import `ACPCore.unitypackage` via Assets-Import Package from `bin -> build_temp -> ACPCore-1.0.0-Unity -> ACPCore` folder.

-## Installation

 #### Android installation
 No additional steps are required for Android installation.